-There is an entrance fee of 3 Bulgarian Leva.
 You can drive there and park after you pay the entrance fee.
 In front of the fortress is a parking lot, which is too small during the day and you will see cars parked on the sides of the road leading to the parking lot.

 I saw a few busses with tourists, but I assume there were coming from the nearby resorts.
 I am sure there are day trips from Varna to Kaliakra.
-I recommend driving there.
+But I recommend driving there.

 What other places do I recommend in Bulgaria?
 Grab a friend and visit Bansko this summer to discover authentic Bulgarian people